david-knott/moderncompilerinjava/CURRENT.md

 Finished command line parser.
 I did some refactoring on the tasks module.
 I am now looking at having different streams for output and input.

+compiler --input some_file.tig --output another_file.asm / input from some_file, output to another_file
+compiler  / takes input from standard in, writes output to standard out.

 ## 1st September ##
 Starting command line parser.
 Still need to implement short code arguments.